conan-io/conan-io.github.io/_posts/2019-01-21-OpenCV-conan-packages.markdown

 OpenCV may also be configured to use [OpenCL](https://www.khronos.org/opencl/), however, its support is very different across various platforms, for instance:

-* MacOS has built-in OpenCL support by providing *OpenCL.framework*
+* MacOS has built-in OpenCL support by providing *OpenCL.framework*.
-* Linux needs installation of development packages (e.g. [ocl-icd-opencl-dev](https://packages.debian.org/stretch/ocl-icd-opencl-dev) on Debian systems)
+* Linux needs installation of development packages (e.g. [ocl-icd-opencl-dev](https://packages.debian.org/stretch/ocl-icd-opencl-dev) on Debian systems).
-* Windows needs SDK package provided by one of the vendors (e.g. from [Intel](https://software.intel.com/en-us/intel-opencl-support) or from [nVidia](https://developer.nvidia.com/cuda-toolkit))
+* Windows needs SDK package provided by one of the vendors (e.g. from [Intel](https://software.intel.com/en-us/intel-opencl-support) or from [nVidia](https://developer.nvidia.com/cuda-toolkit)).
-* Android also needs SDK package from vendors (e.g. [Mali](https://developer.arm.com/products/software/mali-sdks))
+* Android also needs SDK package from vendors (e.g. [Mali](https://developer.arm.com/products/software/mali-sdks)).

 Therefore, in order to provide OpenCL support for OpenCV package, we need to develop a way how to model such kind of dependency.
 Probably, we may decide to add a new feature to support so-called [virtual packages](https://www.debian.org/doc/manuals/debian-faq/ch-pkg_basics.en.html#s-virtual).